-Advanced BioMatrix offers RatCol® collagen solution which is highly purified telo-collagen at approximately 4 mg/mL, pH 3-4, and is sterile filtered.
+Advanced BioMatrix offers RatCol® collagen solution which is highly purified telo-collagen (100 mg) at approximately 4 mg/mL, pH 3-4, and is sterile filtered.
 RatCol® is about 97% Type I collagen with the remainder being comprised of Type III collagen.
-The purity of the RatCol® collagen is $\geq 99\%$.
-SDS-PAGE electrophoresis shows the typical $\alpha, \, \beta$ and γ banding pattern for collagen.
+The purity of the RatCol® collagen is $\geq 99\%$ .
+SDS-PAGE electrophoresis shows the typical $\alpha, \, \beta$ and $\gamma$ banding pattern for collagen.
 The actual collagen concentration is printed on the product label and certificate of analysis for each specific lot.
+The collagen is accompanied with a bottle of preformulated neutralization solution for the formation of a collagen gel.

-RatCol is derived from an acid extraction process yielding a telopeptide-intact collagen in 0.2M acetic acid buffer.
+RatCol\ is derived from an acid extraction process yielding a telopeptide-intact collagen in 0.02M acetic acid buffer.
 The propeptide regions at both ends of the collagen chain, N- and C-telopeptide regions, are maintained.

 Type I collagen is a major structural component of skin, bone, tendon, and other fibrous connective tissues, and differs from other collagens by its low lysine hydroxylation and low carbohydrate composition.
 Although a number of types of collagen have been identified, all are composed of molecules containing three polypeptide chains arranged in a triple helical conformation.
 Slight differences in the primary structure (amino acid sequence) establish differences between the types.
-The amino acid sequence of the primary structure is mainly a repeating motif with glycine in every third position with proline or 4-hydroxyproline frequently preceding the glycine residue.
-1,2 Type I collagen is a heterotrimer composed of two $\alpha 1(I)$ chains and one $\alpha 2(I)$ chain, which spontaneously form a triple helix scaffold at neutral pH and 37°C .
+The amino acid sequence of the primary structure is mainly a repeating motif with glycine in every third position with proline or 4-hydroxyproline frequently preceding the glycine residue. $^{1,2}$ Type I collagen is a heterotrimer composed of two $\alpha 1(I)$ chains and one $\alpha 2(I)$ chain, which spontaneously form a triple helix scaffold at neutral pH and $37^{\circ}\text{C}$ .

 Control of cell growth, differentiation, and apoptosis in multicellular organisms is dependent on adhesion of cells to the extracellular matrix (ECM).
 Given that Type I collagen is an abundant component of the ECM, cells cultured in three dimensional (3D) collagen gels simulate the in vivo cell environment better than traditional 2D systems.
-This has been shown for a number of cell types including cardiac and corneal fibroblasts, hepatic stellate cells (HSCs), and neuroblastoma cells.3-6
+This has been shown for a number of cell types including cardiac and corneal fibroblasts, hepatic stellate cells (HSCs), and neuroblastoma cells.
+3-6 signaling involving the transformation of mechanical signals into biochemical signals.
+6-9 3D gels allow for the study of the effects of the mechanical properties of the ECM, such as density and rigidity, on cell development, migration, and morphology.
+Unlike 2D systems, 3D environments allow cell extensions to simultaneously interact with integrins on all cell surfaces, resulting in the activation of specific signaling pathways.

 Several diseases can affect the mechanical properties of the ECM while other disease states may be caused by changes in the density or rigidity of the ECM.
-Since Type I collagen is a key determinant of tensile properties of the ECM, 3D collagen gels are useful in studies of mechano-transduction, cell signaling involving the transformation of mechanical signals into biochemical signals.6-9
+Since Type I collagen is a key determinant of tensile properties of the ECM, 3D collagen gels are useful in studies of mechano-transduction, cell